olbrew/space-invaders/README.md

 * Model-View-Controller
 * Deque for performant insert and deletes at end of queue
 * Smart pointers so we don't have to concern ourselves with manual memory management
-    * Unique_ptr instead of shared_ptr because it simplifies code logic and improves performance because no reference count has to be kept.
+    * No unique_ptr possible, because multiple objects must be able to access same object.
+E.g.: Spaceship must be updated in the world, while it must be plotted with SFML.
 *

 //Insert UML schema here.